seothemes/hooks/README.md

 ## Quick setup

-Install with composer to your custom plugin or theme:
+Install with composer to your custom plugin or theme, or simply copy and paste the functions from the `hooks.php` file to your project.

 `composer require seothemes/hooks`

-Or simply copy and paste the functions from the `hooks.php` file to your project.

 Once installed, add the following example for testing: